vnegrisolo/better-log/README.md

 # BetterLog

-Let your text logs look better
+Let your text logs look better with some color.

 ## Installation